 Business Analytics: It is used to gather and analyze data collected from different sources and evaluating meaningful insights from the same.
 Four major types of business analytics process are – Descriptive analytics, prescriptive analytics, decisive analytics, and predictive analytics, etc. You may use BI or big data techniques for business analytics process.

 29).
 What do you mean by the process design?

 It helps businesses to analyze challenges and to find effective solutions for the same.
 Process design workflows are designed to get the best possible outcome in the shortest period.

-Q30).
-From a business analyst perspective, how a requirement and need are different?
+30).
+From a business analyst perspective, how are requirements and need are different?

 Needs are defining the future needs of the business while requirements represent the current needs of a business.

 Requirement elicitation is the process of requirements gathering from stakeholders, users, customers by conducting sessions, meetings, interviews, questionnaires, or brainstorming prototyping, etc.

 32).
 What are the non-functional requirements of a project?